fwolfst/dar-ke/README.md

 ### Other ToDos

+- [ ] need to test/jump to stages, skip intro etcpp
 - [ ] a minimal init screen/objs (in game)
 - [ ] deterministic RNG with seed in params
 - [ ] Learn and straighten the imports
 - [ ] use radian or radians crate
   - [ ] switch polar coord to -pi..pi
 - [ ] settle on separation between renderer and projector
 - [ ] projector tests
+- [ ] Use Vec2 more often

 ## Game Ideas/Notes